ManaliKhare/vsd_course/README.md

 ![image](https://github.com/user-attachments/assets/c37b2718-d3c7-40a7-be4a-91da756bff2d)

-3. If the victim and agressor both are switching then
+3. If the victim and agressor both are switching then there is additional delay called delta which gets added to the victim cell delay because of cross-talks.
+So, before crosstalk, delay of victim cell = D, After crosstalk, elay of victim cell = D + delta.
+Hence latency of path is L2 + delta which is greater than L1.
+Hence there will be a skew intorduced which is equal to delta.
+This is the case for just one path but for millions of clock paths, the delta contribution can grow exponentially.
+Hence we shield the critical nets like clock nets.

+4. Next step is to a timing analysis with clock tree placement.

+## SKY_L3 - Lab steps to run CTS using TritonCTS